10 Things I Hate About Bike Touring

 A rainy day in Malaysia

 Rain can take many forms, and not all of them are evil to me.
-The short tropical downpours of Southeast Asia are actually often more than welcome – they rinse you from the sweat, lower the road temperature, cover the unforgiving sun, make for a nice banana break, and overall contribute to the general cycling wellness.
+The short tropical downpours of Southeast Asia are actually often more than welcome – they rinse you from sweat, lower the road temperature, cover the unforgiving sun, make for a nice banana break, and overall contribute to the general cycling wellness.

-But when the climate is cooler, and the rain just doesn’t stop for hours or even days, when everything you wear is wet, your feet splash inside the shoes, the water goes over your eyes making hard to see the road… these are the moments I almost long for home.
+But when the climate is cooler, and the rain just doesn’t stop for hours or even days, when everything you wear is wet, your feet splash inside the shoes, the water goes over your eyes making it hard to see the road… these are the moments I almost long for home.

 things I hate about cycle traveling